tractor

 December 28, 2021 · · Self-Reliance

-Add to Favorites Our recent fires in the state of Washington have been a lesson in preparing fire evacuation procedures.
-The fires swooped in so fast that there was little …
+Our fires in the state of Washington have been a lesson in preparing fire evacuation procedures.
+There was little time for evacuation for many residents.

 Read More